joelsonnino/Multi_agent_system_Italian_PA_799961/README.md

 3. **Visualization Agent**
    - **Role:**
         - Receives a natural-language chart request, the list of relevant CSV filenames, and their column schemas.
-        - Apply any necessary data transformations, merging only when requested, grouping, aggregations, and special-case logic
+        - Apply any necessary data transformations, merging only when requested, grouping, aggregations, and special-case logic.
         - Chart Generation: Emits clean, comment-free Python code that builds exactly the requested chart type (bar, line, pie, etc.) with titles & labels.

 <br /><br />